EvaMaeRey/ggregions/README.md

    geom_point()        # layer
 ```

+In words, you might say, ‘used this data, and points, and the positions
+are defined by x and y’

 This proposal posits that by investing in methods to easily create new
 geo-specific ggplot2 layer extensions (geom\_\*s), producing maps with
 ggplot2 can become as intuitive as creating other plot as well as
 reading the maps themselves.

-> Your API feels like it actually puts the “question” at the center.. -
-> Emily Riederer

-Proposed regions mapping pseudo code:
+About specifying a map, you might say, ‘use
+this data, draw regions, position and color fill according to var1 and
+var2.’

+The proposed regions mapping might look something like this:

 ``` r
 ggplot2(mapping_data) +             # data